devopsshield/azure-devops-workload-identity-federation/README.md

 ```
 generates a summary such as:
 ![summary](./media/summary%20after%20production%20run.png)
 1. You may need to iterate a few times.
-Don't worry, the script is idempotent.
+Don't worry, the script is eventually consistent (then idempotent).
 Eventually, we got:
 ![after someiterations](./media/may_need_to_iterate_a_few_times.png)
 This is great as we have managed to convert a large majority of our service connections automatically thus saving us lots of time!